wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 16 But, that the host of Britain might be discomfited at the onset, Jackson went out with his army against them ; but the men of war of the king were two fold greater than the men of Columbia, so Jackson was unable to drive them away.

-17 However, he fought bravely against them, and slew numbers of them; albeit, the slain and maimed of Columbia were about two hundred, so Jackson drew back to his entrenchments, and strengthened himself there.
+17 However, he fought bravely against them, and slew numbers of them ; albeit, the slain and maimed of Columbia were about two hundred, so Jackson drew back to his entrenchments, and strengthened himself there.

 [292]